-New Enhanced Reporting Policies in Place to Improve U.S. Cotton Flow
+Enhanced Policies Set to Improve U.S. Cotton Flow; Training Sessions Scheduled

 The policies – now included in the USDA Cotton Storage Agreement – call for warehouses to report their weekly shipments electronically in a more detailed manner and respond promptly to shipping orders from merchants via computer.

-One provision addresses bales made available for shipment (BMAS) which warehouses currently report weekly to USDA.
-Under the provisions of the Cotton Storage Agreement, warehouses will continue to report this number weekly, but bales not picked up (BNPU) cannot be counted as BMAS for longer than one week.
+The first program addresses bales made available for shipment (BMAS) which warehouses currently report weekly to USDA.
+Under the provisions of the Cotton Storage Agreement, warehouses will continue to report this number weekly.
+Bales not picked up (BNPU) cannot be counted as BMAS for longer than one week.

-The second policy change pertains to merchants’ shipping orders or staging shipping orders.
+The second program will help manage merchants’ shipping orders or staging shipping orders.
 USDA now requires warehouses to respond to any shipping order or staging shipping order received from a merchant with a Shipping Order Update file within two business days.
 All shipment file communications will be provided to USDA so the agency can monitor warehouses’ compliance.
 USDA has indicated that it also will be watching to determine whether shippers are replying (when necessary) to the warehouse with a Shipping Order Update file.

 “Implementation of policy recommendations will provide USDA with additional resources when reviewing warehouses’ performance,” said Lauren Krogman, NCC manager of Marketing and Processing Technology.
 “These changes should also help to alleviate miscommunication between warehouses and merchants and assist in providing traceability of data.”

-EWR President/CEO Joe Wyrick said, “The software will not be hard to utilize, especially if someone attends one of the scheduled sessions to receive proper training.”
+“The software will not be hard to utilize, especially if someone attends one of the scheduled sessions to receive the proper training,” said Wyrick.

 Any questions can be directed to: